MastafaF/multilingual_book_corpus/README.md

 # Details on the corpus

 1. Harry Potter and the Goblet of Fire, J.K.
-Rowling - English version
+Rowling - English version (full: 6,192 lines)
-2. The Republic, Plato - English version
+2. The Republic, Plato - English version (full: 19,846 lines)
-3. Harry Potter and the Cursed Child (sample of 435 lines), J.K.
-Rowling - Russian version
+3. Harry Potter and the Cursed Child, J.K.
+Rowling - Russian version  (sample of 435 lines)

 # Preprocessing